librato/metrics-librato/README.md

         .build();

 In this configuration, the reporter will only report the 95th percentile and 1 minute rate for these metrics.
 Note that the `ComplexGauge`s will still be reported.

+### Idle Stat Detection

+A new feature in `4.0.1.4` detects when certain types of metrics (Meters, Histograms, and Timers) stop getting updated by the application.
+When this happens, `metrics-librato` will stop reporting these streams to Librato until they are updated again.
+Since Librato does not charge for metrics which are not submitted to the API, this can lower your cost, especially for metrics that report infrequently.

+This is enabled by default, but should you wish to disable this feature, you can do so when setting up the LibratoReporter:

+    LibratoReporter.builder(<username>, <token>, <source)
+    	...
+    	.setDeleteIdleStats(false)

 ## Custom Sources